MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/endofsupport/windows-server-support.md

 # Windows Server end of support and Microsoft 365 Apps

 > [!IMPORTANT]
-> - Microsoft 365 Apps is not supported on Windows Server 2008 R2, Windows Server 2012, or Windows Server 2012 R2.
+> - Microsoft 365 Apps isn't supported on Windows Server 2008 R2, Windows Server 2012, Windows Server 2012 R2, or Windows 2022.
 > - Using Microsoft 365 Apps on older, unsupported operating systems may cause performance and reliability issues over time.
 These issues could include new features added to Microsoft 365 Apps, or updates to existing features, not working as expected.
-> - If your organization is using a version of Windows Server that doesn't support Microsoft 365 Apps, we recommend that you move to Windows Server 2019 or [Azure Virtual Desktop](https://azure.microsoft.com/services/virtual-desktop/).
+> - If your organization is using a version of Windows Server that doesn't support Microsoft 365 Apps, we recommend that you move to [Windows 365](https://www.microsoft.com/windows-365) or [Azure Virtual Desktop](https://azure.microsoft.com/services/virtual-desktop/).

 Office 365 and Microsoft 365 are governed by the [Modern Lifecycle Policy](/lifecycle/policies/modern), which requires customers to stay current as per the servicing and [system requirements](https://www.microsoft.com/microsoft-365/microsoft-365-and-office-resources) for the product or service.
 This policy includes using Microsoft 365 Apps on a Windows operating system that is currently in support.